Tel: 00 353 61 202015

 Why Study History at UL?

 The historians at UL are acknowledged leaders in their fields of research, and are committed to student-centred learning; they offer exciting and innovative modules throughout the four years of study.
 The programme at UL will enable you to develop critical and analytical skills through an appreciation of primary sources, historiography and key events and changes, as well as through the study of the social, cultural and historical contexts in which change was produced.
-You will learn about source analysis, the processes informing history writing from the 16th century to the contemporary world.
+You will learn about source analysis, the processes informing history writing from the fifteenth century to the contemporary world.
 You can choose electives to suit your own interests, in Irish, European, American, Australian and Middle Eastern/ Mediterranean history; you can focus on political, social, cultural, urban, gendered approaches to history.

 History at UL has a number of key components or themes that run throughout the four years of the programme leading to specialist options in the final year, among these are the following: